MMA has been my guilty pleasure for a long time.

 The first case of brain-damage in an MMA fighter that I personally became aware of was Gary ‘Big Daddy’ Goodridge.

 He first burst onto the scene at UFC 8, brutally knocking out Paul Herrera at UFC 8 with a series of elbows from the crucifix position.
 A few years later he became the de facto gatekeeper for the Pride MMA organisation in Japan – fighters new to the organisation had to fight their way past him first to prove themselves to the organisers and the fans.
 By the end of his career, with no other ways to pay the bills, he was fighting in no-name events in Bulgaria and Lithuania, devaluing his record with eight straight losses.

-Goodridge had 85 fights in his career and was knocked out 24 times.
+Goodridge had 85 MMA and 38 kickboxing fights in his career.
+He lost his last 8 MMA matches, lost or drew his last 13 kickboxing matches and was knocked out a combined total of 36 times.
+That’s a TON of damage.
 CTE resulted from those countless shots to the head in training and in the ring.
 He is now only in his forties, but has to take multiple medications suited for Alzheimer’s patients just to get through the day.

 Recently, Dr. Johnny Benjamin, who specializes in spinal surgery and has extensive experience working with athletes, participated in a controversial interview regarding the MMA community.
 In this interview, Dr. Benjamin named several MMA fighters, whom he feels would be better off by quitting MMA before they completely damage their brains.

 Among that list of fighters, are top names like Stefan Struve and Wanderlei Silva.
 One interesting point that Dr. Benjamin makes is that while lots of these MMA fighters might appear healthy now, they could be just one punch away from permanent brain damage.